awsdocs/aws-java-developer-guide/doc_source/basics-async.rst

 Amazon S3 Asynchronous Access
 -----------------------------

-The :java-api:`TransferManager <amazonaws/services/s3/transfer/TransferManager>` class in the SDK offers asynchronous support for working with the |S3long| (|S3|). :classname:`TransferManager` manages asynchronous uploads and downloads, provides detailed progress reporting on transfers, and supports callbacks into different events.
+The :aws-java-class:`TransferManager <amazonaws/services/s3/transfer/TransferManager>` class in the SDK offers asynchronous support for working with the |S3long| (|S3|). :classname:`TransferManager` manages asynchronous uploads and downloads, provides detailed progress reporting on transfers, and supports callbacks into different events.